The Ultimate One Week Botswana Travel Itinerary | 2026

 It’s always a good idea to have travel insurance handy.
 My go-to is SafetyWing, with plans catering to adventurous backpackers and long-term digital nomads alike.

-Plans start at just $2 a day, and Botswana is among the 170+ countries that SafetyWing covers.
+Their plans start at just $2 a day — backpackers, rejoice — and Botswana is among the 170+ countries that SafetyWing covers.

 Nata

-You’ll get dropped off in the humble town of Nata, likely at a gas station or in front of the lone supermarket in town.
+You’ll get dropped off in the humble town of Nata.
+The buses stop at a gas station or in front of the lone supermarket in town.
 From here, I hailed down a taxi to the Eselbe Camp Backpacker’s Lodge right alongside the Nata River.
-Like Kazungula and Kasane, there isn’t much to see in the town of Nata itself, so there’s no real need to stay in the center.
-Eselbe Camp’s location was nice and peaceful, and the free canoes that you could take up and down the river made for a great sunset escapade.
+Like Kazungula and Kasane, there isn’t much to see in the town of Nata itself.
+There’s no real need to stay in the center.
+Eselbe Camp’s location was nice and peaceful, immersing you in Botswana’s calming quietude.
+The free canoes that you could take up and down the river made for a great sunset escapade.

 nata river botswana